-The installation first checks the prerequisites and informs the user about any that have to be installed (typically performed by the installer automatically).
-This includes required frameworks (like .NET on Windows), applications (like Wine, Docker on non-Windows) and the creation of a SQL Server instance (ADOXX15EN) where necessary.
-Once those tasks are finished a wizard (on Windows) or the installation script (Linux, macOS) will guide you through the remainder of the installation.
-A new installation of Bee-Up typically requires about 4.0GB on Windows, 4.5GB on Linux or 10.0GB on macOS, which can vary depending on which prerequisites are already available (Docker, SQL Server instance, updates etc.).
+The installation guides the user through the installation process.
+It checks the prerequisites and informs the user about any that must be installed (typically performed by the installer automatically).
+This includes required frameworks (like MSVC redistributables on Windows) and applications (like Wine on non-Windows).
 For more details about the Linux and macOS versions please check the corresponding README.md files.